 When do tours take place?

-- The MRC conduct regular tours of its facilities usually on Monday, Tuesday, Wednesday, Thursday and Fridays.
+- The MRC conduct regular tours of its facilities usually on Monday, Tuesday, Wednesday, Thursday and Friday.

 - Tour times are flexible although the sites are at their most active in the mornings and early afternoon.

-- This year tours will also be run on the last Saturday morning of the month (Feb-Nov).
+- Community tours will also be run on the last Saturday morning of the month, alternating between Tamala Park and the Resource Recovery Facility (Feb-Nov).

 What do I need?

 - Tours are free of charge.
-However large groups (7+ people) who wish to tour Tamala Park will need to bring their own bus, with working a microphone.
+However, groups who wish to tour Tamala Park will need to bring their own bus, with a working microphone.
 Bus subsidies are available for groups from within our region.
-To find out more about the bus subsidies click here.
+To find out more about the bus subsidies view here.

-- Small groups (4 people) or individuals can join a tour held on the last Saturday morning of each month.
+- Small groups (4 - 6 people) can join a tour held on the last Saturday morning of each month (Feb-Nov).

 Special personal protective equipment (PPE) is not required (but is provided if needed).
-However enclosed shoes are recommended.
+However, enclosed shoes are required.

 How do I get there?